Cletus Chan, MA Musical Theatre

 One of the happiest moments I’ve had at GSA was when we first stepped out onto the Shaftsbury stage for our showcase.
 After training so intensely for a year, my classmates have become a second family.
 It was very emotional to share a West End stage with them all.

-Musical Theatre Actor, Cletus makes his West End debut later this year.
-Watch this space!
-He made his professional debut as Eddie in Mamma Mia on board the Royal Caribbean, Allure of the Seas.
+Musical Theatre Actor, Cletus makes his West End debut in June at the London Palladium in the King and I. He made his professional debut as Eddie in Mamma Mia on board the Royal Caribbean, Allure of the Seas.

 What attracted you to a career in theatre?

 I started musical theatre relatively late, at the age of 15.
 I always knew I liked performing as I’m also a musician.
 However, it wasn’t until my first ever production (Sweeney Todd) that I realised I wanted to do this for a living.
 Since then, I’ve been taking steps towards my goal and I am so happy to be able to say I’m a professional musical theatre actor!

 In your opinion, what are the most important skills to have when working in Musical Theatre?

 The ability to take on feedback is one of the most important skills to have.
 Whether you’re in class or at an audition, the person who gave you the note is rooting for you to succeed.
 It is important and good manners for you to listen and to apply the note.

 What do you consider to be the most exciting aspect of your work?